1. Introduction

 11. Cognates and doublets

-In the middle and later decades of the 20th century Malta faced the opportunities and challenges of migration when thousands of Maltese left the county to seek a better life abroad.
-The Maltese diaspora is now to be found in countries as far afield as Australia, Canada, the United States, the United Kingdom, and elsewhere (68).
-This has led to the creation of the concept known as ‘Greater Malta’, rooted in the sense of belonging and inclusiveness within national consciousness.
+In the middle and subsequent decades of the 20th century Malta faced the opportunities and challenges of migration when thousands of Maltese left the country to seek a better life abroad.
+The Maltese diaspora is now found in countries as far away as Australia, Canada, the United States, the United Kingdom and elsewhere (68).
+This has led to the creation of the concept called "Greater Malta", rooted in the sense of belonging and inclusion within the national consciousness.

-By various estimates there are between 150,000 and 300,000 Australians of Maltese descent living in Australia today (69) of whom, according to a recent estimate, some 43,000 were born in Malta (70).
-That migrant community represents by far the largest community of Maltese descent outside Malta anywhere in the world.
-Since the peak period from the mid-1950s to the late 1970s, the Malta-born population has been declining as well as aging.
-Most of these have lived in Australia for more than 15 years and over 70% have taken up Australian citizenship, Victoria and New South Wales attracting by far the largest number of Malta-born persons (71).
-Since the early 1990s, however, migration has dwindled to a trickle; the annual migration intake from the Maltese islands is now in two digit figures, and there seems little prospect of an immediate increase in the foreseeable future (72).
+According to various estimates, there are between 150,000 and 300,000 Australians of Maltese origin living in Australia today (69) of whom, according to a recent estimate, about 43,000 were born in Malta (70).
+This immigrant community represents by far the largest community of Maltese origin outside Malta in the entire world.
+Since the peak period from the mid-1950s to the late 1970s, the Malta-born population has both declined and aged.
+Most of them have lived in Australia for more than 15 years and over 70% have taken Australian citizenship, with Victoria and New South Wales attracting by far the largest number of Malta-born persons (71).
+Since the early 1990s, however, migration has dwindled dramatically; the annual number of admissions from the Maltese archipelago is now in double digits, and an immediate increase seems unlikely in the foreseeable future (72).

-Mark Caruana, a Maltese emigrant in Australia, conducted statistical research on the frequency of Maltese surnames specifically in that country which is often cited as the second home of the Maltese.
-He based his list on the entries occurring in the 1998 national telephone directory.
-The results read as follows:
+Mark Caruana, a Maltese emigrant in Australia, conducted statistical research on the frequency of Maltese family names specifically in that country which is often cited as the second home of the Maltese.
+He compiled his list from data listed in the 1998 national telephone directory.
+The results are as follows:

 1. Vella – 1,850